Biden on sexual assault allegation: ‘never, never happened’

 “The former staffer has said she filed a complaint back in 1993,” Biden said.
 “But she does not have a record of this alleged complaint.
 The papers from my Senate years that I donated to the University of Delaware do not contain personnel files.”

-Biden said, “There is only one place a complaint of this kind could be – the National Archives.
-The National Archives is where the records are kept.”
+Biden said, “There is only one place a complaint of this kind could be – the National Archives.”
+The former vice president said “there are so many inconsistencies” in Reade’s various accounts.
+But Biden said he does not “question her motive.”
+He said that over his five decades in public life, none of his employees, including Reade, were asked to sign nondisclosure agreements.

+“There’s no NDA signed,” Biden said.
+“No one’s ever signed, I’ve never asked anybody to sign an NDA.
+There are no NDAs, period, in my case.
+None.”

 Democrats, meanwhile, are in an awkward position of vigorously validating women who come forward with their stories while defending the man who will be their standard-bearer in what many in the party consider the most important election of their lifetimes.

-“The campaign has issued statements, but he hasn’t issued any statements in his own voice,” said former Democratic National Committee Chairwoman Donna Brazile.
-“It’s not helping, it’s just damaging — not only to the person who has come forward, but it’s also damaging the candidate.”
+“It’s not helping, it’s just damaging — not only to the person who has come forward, but it’s also damaging the candidate,” said former Democratic National Committee Chairwoman Donna Brazile before Biden’s interview.

 The November contest between Biden and Trump will be the first presidential race of the #MeToo era, which has led numerous women to come forward with allegations of sexual assault.
 Trump has been accused of assault and unwanted touching by numerous women, allegations he denies.

-Note: This story has been corrected to show Trump first spoke on Th